-ASC’s role as Australia’s sovereign submarine organisation is reinforced when the Australian Government announces a Life of Type Extension Program, which will see ASC extend the service life of all six Collins Class submarines into the 2040s.
+ASC’s role as Australia’s sovereign submarine organisation is reinforced when the Australian Government announces a Life of Type Extension project, which will see ASC extend the service life of all six Collins Class submarines into the 2040s.

 The Sovereign Shipbuilding Talent Pool is established by ASC, in partnership with the Australian Government, to redeploy shipbuilding workers affected by the discontinuation of the Attack Class Submarine Program into existing and new programs.

 ASC’s obligations as lead shipbuilder on the Hobart Class Air Warfare Destroyer program are formally completed with the close-out of the Alliance-based Target Incentive Agreement.
 The three vessels were delivered to the Royal Australian Navy in 2017 (HMAS Hobart), 2018 (HMAS Brisbane) and 2020 (HMAS Sydney).
 The ships are Australia’s most advanced and complex warships, and among the most capable in the world.
 Features of the fleet include an Aegis phased-array radar and multiple long-range surface-to-air missile launchers.

 ASC’s implementation of the Life of Type Extension (LOTE) for all six Collins Class submarines is confirmed.
 LOTE will replace the propulsion systems, diesel engines, generators, and power conversion and distribution systems.
 There will also be a cooling system upgrade and a range of hull assessments.